trinodb/trino/docs/src/main/sphinx/connector/oracle.rst

 .. note::
    For types not listed in the table below, Trino can't perform the ``CREATE TABLE <table> AS SELECT`` operations.
-When data is inserted into existing tables ``Oracle to Trino`` type mapping is used.
+When data is inserted into existing tables, ``Oracle to Trino`` type mapping is used.

 .. list-table:: Trino to Oracle Type Mapping
-  :widths: 20, 20, 60
+  :widths: 30, 25, 50
   :header-rows: 1

   * - Trino type